 Tricks for Kids Videos and Websites

 There are lots of resources to help kids learn magic tricks online.
-The best are the online videos that break down the tricks in an easy and straight forward way.
+The best is the online videos that break down the tricks in an easy and straight forward way.

 - Neo K12 has a great list of magic tricks videos that are suitable for kids.

-- Activity Village also has a really good list of online magic trick videos for kids.
+- Activity Village also has an excellent list of online magic trick videos for kids.

-- Kid Zone has a very good list of magic tricks for kids with instructions.
+- Kid Zone has an outstanding list of magic tricks for kids with instructions.
 It also has some helpful tips for kids to improve their magic skills.

 - Easy magic coin trick is a video tutorial of the setup and execution of a simple coin trick that is appropriate for kids.

-- Magic in Minutes are very well done online video tutorials on magic tricks that are suitable for kids.
+- Magic in Minutes is very well done online video tutorials on magic tricks that are suitable for kids.

-- Magic Lesson is good for beginner performers with step-by-step guides that include photos and video instructions.
+- Magic Lesson is suitable for beginner performers with step-by-step guides that include photos and video instructions.
 It also has tips for improving performance.

-- Magic – Eye is a simple card trick kids can do on a phone.
-There is review of this app by a kid who explains how the app works and actually reveals the trick here.
+- Magic – Eye is a simple card trick kids can do on the phone.
+There is a review of this app by a kid who explains how the app works and reveals the trick here.

 - Invisible Deck is another easy(ish) trick that you can do on an iPhone that is okay for kids to try.

-- Magic 101 has tricks for beginner and intermediate levels, you can start small and advance to more complex prestidigitations, with the option to purchase more tricks through in app purchases.
-Each trick includes a step by step instruction and a performance by Angelo Oddo – professional magician, and a close up video tutorial where Angelo will teach you the steps to perform each trick.
+- Magic 101 has tricks for the beginner and intermediate levels, you can start small and advance to more complex prestidigitations, with the option to purchase more tricks through in-app purchases.
+Each trick includes a step by step instruction and a performance by Angelo Oddo – professional magician, and a close-up video tutorial where Angelo will teach you the steps to perform each trick.